stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Champion/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 25 Character Points<br>**Prerequisite:** Brutish Durability, or Remarkable Athlete, and 6 other Fighter Talents
 You can add 1 to the armour’s maximum Dexterity bonus to Dexterity defence.
-Additionally, you ignore the bulky property of armour that you are wearing.
+Additionally, you ignore the bulky property from 1 piece of armour that you are wearing.

 ### Devastating Critical